 When we know that we are going to be out of the house for a few hours Becky will pack a cooler with several drinks.
 When I walk into a church service it’s with a Coke Zero and a bottle of water.
 At home, I will sometimes drink a couple of gallons of iced tea in a day.
 Because what goes in must come out, I can never stray far from a restroom.

-The constant need for drinks and access to restrooms means there are some kind of places I won’t go and activities I will not attempt.
+The constant need for drinks and access to restrooms means there are some kinds of places I won’t go and activities I will not attempt.
 In addition to the constant thirst, there are other short-term effects of hyperglycemia including pronounced fatigue and blurred vision.
 While these can be annoying and limiting, I have become accustomed to them.

 The longer-term effects of prolonged high glucose levels are much more serious and include things like blindness, nerve damage, an increased risk of strokes, and ultimately, an early death.
-These are things the irrational part of me minimizes as I, like so many non-diabetics, gobble up donuts, fries and Kit-Kat bars while never checking my blood sugar.
+These are things the irrational part of me minimizes as I, like so many non-diabetics, gobble up donuts, fries, and Kit-Kat bars while never checking my blood sugar.

-I am so used to the feelings that accompany high blood sugar that I tell myself that the diabetes is irrelevant to my daily life.
+I am so used to the feelings that accompany high blood sugar that I tell myself that diabetes is irrelevant to my daily life.
 It is a sad fact that many diabetics won’t worry about the serious complications of the disease until it’s too late to do anything about them.

 I am forced to admit that I’ve been treating my diabetes the way that Homer Simpson deals with his car’s flashing check engine light.

-I know the changes I’m making are, while long delayed, rational ones.
+I know the changes I’m making are, while long-delayed, rational ones.
 I know I’ll kick myself for waiting so long to do the right thing, but maybe I should give myself a little credit for not exhausting all the other alternatives.